boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `requirements` is a `|` separated list of requirement IDs from `terraforming_requirement.csv`.
 If any of the requirements returns true, then this requirement is satisfied.

+## Planet types
+Planet types are specified in `planet_types.csv`.
+The `id` field is the planet type as used by Starsector.

+`name` is a display name of the planet type.

+`terraforming_type_id` is the type that is checked in requirements.

+`terraforming_possible` is a boolean whether this planet type can be terraformed further.

+`base_water_level` is an integer of the water level, should be `0`, `1`, or `2`.

+`conditional_water_requirements` is a JSON Array of JSON Objects with 2 fields. `requirements` a JSON Object is the same format as `requirements` from `Terraforming Projects`. `water_level` is the water level of the planet if the condition is satisfied.

 ## Base Requirement Types
 `AlwaysTrue` always returns true for its requirement check.
 To get an `AlwaysFalse` type effect, put `true` in the `invert` field.